thelinmichael/smhi-node/README.md

 ```

 ### SMHI Response
 There's no need to create a new SMHI Response with its constructor.
+Responses are returned from  SMHI, when the a request has been made successfully using getForecastForLatAndLong.

 ```javascript
 /**
  * Get the forecasts that is contained within the SMHI Response.